openmainframeproject/cobol-check/README.md

 ## Downloads

-Version 0.1.0 pre-release is available!
+Version 0.2.0 pre-release is available!

-- Find the download on the project home page on the [Neo Pragma site](https://neopragma.com/projects/cobol-check/).
+[//]: # (- Find the download on the project home page on the [Neo Pragma site]&#40;https://neopragma.com/projects/cobol-check/&#41;.)
+- Download the cobol-check-0.2.0.zip here: (link is on the way)
 - Find general release information in the [changelog](https://github.com/openmainframeproject/cobol-check/blob/main/CHANGELOG.md).
 - Find more information about supported functionality on [the wiki](https://github.com/openmainframeproject/cobol-check/wiki/Common-Test-Case-Patterns).

-If you want source code, you can clone the repository or download a compressed archive [from here](https://github.com/openmainframeproject/cobol-check/releases/tag/0.1.0).
+If you want source code, you can clone the repository or download a compressed archive(currently outdated) [from here](https://github.com/openmainframeproject/cobol-check/releases/tag/0.1.0).

+Cobol Check is also a Visual Studio Code extension.
+Download it in the Extensions tab in VS Code or take a look [here](https://marketplace.visualstudio.com/items?itemName=openmainframeproject.cobol-check-extension).

 ## Why?